r-causal/quartets/README.md

 Similar to Anscombe’s Quartet, the Datasaurus Dozen has additional data sets where the mean, variance, and Pearson’s correlation are identical, but visualizations demonstrate the large difference between datasets.
-This dataset is rexported from the [datasauRus](https://CRAN.R-project.org/package=datasauRus) R package.
+This dataset is re-exported from the [datasauRus](https://CRAN.R-project.org/package=datasauRus) R package.

 ## Example